The 5 Big Compound Lifts for Building Muscle

 We want to teach you how to choose your lifts based on your goals, going over the advantages and disadvantages of each.
-You can then pick the variation that suits you best and then keep track of how your strength progresses on those variations over time.
+You can then pick the variation that suits you best and then track how your strength progresses on those variations over time.

 We can also choose assistance and accessory lifts for those main lifts, allowing us to build a bigger Big-5 total.

 We’ve made a separate article for each main compound lift:

 In these articles, we’ll help you choose your main compound lift based on your experience level, goals, and anatomy.
 Then we’ll talk about which accessory and assistance lifts are best for building muscle and getting stronger.

 Alright, that’s it for now.
 If you want more muscle-building information, we have a free muscle-building newsletter.
 If you want a customizable hypertrophy training workout program (and full guide) that builds these principles in, check out our Outlift Intermediate Bulking Program.
 Or, if you’re still skinny, try our Bony to Beastly (men’s) program or Bony to Bombshell (women’s) program.
 If you liked this article, I think you’d love our full programs.

 Thanks for another awesome article – I love all the content you put out and the new site is looking very aesthetic.